Glossary

 - New Zealand Permanent Resident Visa

-- a Resident Visa granted in New Zealand
+- Resident Visa issued in New Zealand

 A person travelling to New Zealand with a New Zealand Electronic Travel Authority (NZeTA) must apply for both a visa and entry permission when they arrive in New Zealand.